alicemunsal/dohex/README.md

 ![parts](https://raw.githubusercontent.com/alicemunsal/dohex/master/img/1-Transformer.png)

-For the perspective of the DOD; repositories, gateways or UI patterns like MVC, MVVM or MVP; all the patterns are transformation mechanisms.
+For the perspective of the DOD; repositories, gateways or UI patterns like MVC, MVVM or MVP; all the patterns and layers are transformation mechanisms.

 ### Solving Problems